- Teach staff members your program’s policies related to safe sleep practices for infants and young children.

 As a trainer or coach, you are responsible for ensuring that staff keep children safe at all times—even while they sleep.
-Download and print the Rest Time Scenarios.
-Read the scenarios.
-Then write what you would do to support staff in each situation.
+Read the Rest Time Scenarios and respond how you would support staff in each situation.
 Share your responses with a colleague and then compare your answers to the suggested responses.

 The Safe Sleep Poster is a resource that can be useful for infant classrooms.
 Share with staff or adapt to fit your needs.